Alternate Text and Decorative Images in PowerPoint

 Special Notes

-Be sure to check all images as sometimes the file name is inserted as the alternate text area.
-For example, jordison.png might be the default value in the alt text area for an image – be sure to spot-check all images to ensure that the file name did not get inserted.
+Check all images carefully, as the file name can sometimes end up in the alternate text area.
+For instance, the alt text area for an image might contain a default value like “jordison.png.”
+Make sure to spot-check all images to confirm that the file name hasn’t been inserted.

 Keep alternate text less than 100 – 150 characters.
 If there is more text needed – be sure to include it next to the image on the page.
 You can also link to a longer description using a separate document!